-Prepare for Christmas in the traditional way by making your Christmas pudding, cake, or mincemeat before the start of Advent and allowing flavours to mature.
+Get ahead for Christmas in the traditional way by making your Christmas pudding, cake or mincemeat on the last Sunday before Advent, leaving plenty of time for flavours to mature.

-This year, Stir-up Sunday falls on Sunday 25 November.
-Put on your best Christmas playlist, put some mulled wine on to simmer and get mixing with our beautiful make-ahead recipes, including the classic Christmas pudding, mince pies and our popular make & mature Christmas fruitcake…
+This year, Stir-up Sunday falls on Sunday, 26 November 2023.
+Put on your best Christmas playlist, simmer some mulled wine and get mixing with our beautiful make-ahead recipes, including classic Christmas pudding, mince pies and our popular make & mature Christmas fruitcake.

 What is Stir-up Sunday?

-Stir-up Sunday is a centuries-old annual tradition where home-cooks spend the last Sunday before Advent 'stirring up' their Christmas pudding.
+Stir-up Sunday is a centuries-old annual tradition where home cooks spend the last Sunday before Advent 'stirring up' their Christmas pudding.
 That means it's not on the same date each year, and falls somewhere at the end of November before Advent begins.
-The name comes from the collect or prayer said on that day in the Anglican church – the first line is, 'Stir up, we beseech thee, O Lord, the wills of thy faithful people…'.

 Which recipes are made on Stir-up Sunday?

-Traditionally, the Christmas pudding is made on Stir-up Sunday, and in its modern form as a dried fruit-based dessert, it would have been wrapped in a cloth and boiled.
-In earlier times it would have contained meat and been eaten at the start of the meal or alongside the meat.
+Traditionally, the Christmas pudding is made on Stir-up Sunday – in its modern form as a dried fruit-based dessert, it would have been wrapped in a cloth and boiled, but in earlier times, it would have contained meat and been eaten at the start of the meal or alongside the meat.
 The cloth eventually gave way to basins and moulds, and now we tend to use a basin, which is considerably easier than a cloth.

 In the years since the tradition began, keen cooks have not only used the occasion to make Christmas pudding, but other festive favourites using dried fruit too, notably Christmas cake and the mincemeat for mince pies.

 For more inspiration, see our collection of Stir-up Sunday recipes.